Ankan54/Django-quiz-app/README.md

 Django-quiz-app

-deployed to heroku at below link:
+deployed in heroku, to access use below link:
 https://quiz-app-ankan.herokuapp.com/

 Description: A simple and fun application to play quizzes with different topics for beginner to expert level of quiz enthusiasts.